Why do my headphones sound muffled? How to fix?

 Any writer will tell you that music is a powerful tool.
 As a writer, I was once told: If the song speaks to you in a way that has a story springing to life, then write that story.

 The melody of the music that flows through the sound waves can travel into the mind and spark a single idea.
-Whether you have a job as a blogger, or you do it purely for fun, strap on a pair of noise-canceling headphones and it won’t be long before you’re immersed in the world of your words.
+Whether you have a job as a blogger, or you do it purely for fun, strap on a pair of noise-canceling headphones or cans and it won’t be long before you’re immersed in the world of your words.

 Long walks under the moon, or on the beach on a warm summer day can be ever so blissful.
 Throw in a pair of earbuds, and the soundtrack suddenly transforms an ordinary stroll into a memorable experience.